34 highly influential African American scientists you may not know

 Thomas is a highly accomplished and talented scientist and inventor.
 Born in 1943, she graduated from Morgan State University as one of only two women in her class to major in physics and began a lifelong career working at NASA.

 At NASA, Thomas helped develop the image-processing systems for LANDSAT (the first satellite to send images from space).
-She is best known as the inventor of the Illusion Transmitter, which has proved highly influential for NASA researches.
-Her invention would be widely adopted by NASA and is still used in the production of televisions and video screens.
+She is best known as the inventor of the Illusion Transmitter, which has proved highly influential for NASA research.
+NASA would widely adopt her invention, and is still used in producing televisions and video screens.
 She retired from NASA in 1995.

 4. George Washington Carver was a big deal in the American peanut industry